A Comprehensive Guide To Self-Monitoring Your Blood Glucose

 - Ensure that there is no dried blood on the test strips’ opening.

-- Keep test strips away from moisture, dirt, dust, and other substances, and store between 4-30o
+- Keep test strips away from moisture, dirt, dust, and other substances, and store between 4-30 degree Celsius

-- Keep the glucose meter away from direct sunlight, moisture, or temperatures under 5oC or over 30o
+- Keep the glucose meter away from direct sunlight, moisture, or temperatures under 4 degree Celsius or over 30 degree Celsius

 - Avoid dropping the glucose meter.